bvdalling/quantum/docs/tutorial.md

 ```

 ### Basic Scene Setup
+Lots of code?
+Don't worry - we will walk you through everything.
+You do not need to understand it all right now, just copy, paste, and follow along!
+Don't hesitate to ask a staff member (yellow lanyard) for help if you get stuck.

-Create a new file for your level:
+Create a new file for your level under `/src/game/scenes/Levels/` and name it `MyFirstLevel.ts`.:

 ```typescript
 // filepath: /src/game/scenes/Levels/MyFirstLevel.ts